 c.1931 - A view of Henry's restaurant taken by the General Photographic Agency.
 Note the glimpse of an added roof sign as well as an arrow of light bulbs pointing down to the entrance.
 It's a shot that's now in the Getty Images collection.
 Thanks to Torbjörn Eriksson for locating it for a post for the Southern California Nostalgia private Facebook group.
 He noted that the venture was financed by Charlie Chaplin and that the operator was Henry Bergman.

-c.1932 - Looking east across Vine St. toward the Pantages.
+c.1931 - Looking east across Vine St. toward the Pantages.
 Henry's restaurant is in the lower left.
-The photo is in the Los Angeles Public Library collection
+The photo is in the Los Angeles Public Library collection.
+The expansion of the Equitable Building had recently been completed, adding the second tower.

 c.1937 - A Herman Schultheis view across toward where the Admiral Theatre would soon be.
 It's still a restaurant at this point.
 It's a Los Angeles Public Library photo.
 Note the little Santas atop the Christmas trees.